I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwmaketemporaryobject.md

 ## -remarks
 <p><b>ZwMakeTemporaryObject</b> is a generic routine that operates on any type of object.</p>

 <p>An object is permanent if it was created with the OBJ_PERMANENT object attribute specified.
-(For more information about object attributes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547804">InitializeObjectAttributes</a>.)
-A permanent object is created with a reference count of 1, so it is not deleted when a driver dereferences it. </p>

-<p>An object is temporary if it is not permanent. <b>ZwMakeTemporaryObject</b> turns the specified object into a temporary object.
-If the object is already temporary, this routine does nothing.</p>

-<p>A temporary object has a name only as long as its handle count is greater than zero.
-When the handle count reaches zero, the system deletes the object name and appropriately adjusts the object's pointer count.</p>

-<p>For calls from kernel-mode drivers, the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a Windows Native System Services routine can behave differently in the way that they handle and interpret input parameters.
-For more information about the relationship between the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565438">Using Nt and Zw Versions of the Native System Services Routines</a>.</p>

-<p><b>ZwMakeTemporaryObject</b> is a generic routine that operates on any type of object.</p>

-<p>An object is permanent if it was created with the OBJ_PERMANENT object attribute specified.
-(For more information about object attributes, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547804">InitializeObjectAttributes</a>.)
+(For more information about object attributes, see <a href="..\wudfwdm\nf-wudfwdm-initializeobjectattributes.md">InitializeObjectAttributes</a>.)
 A permanent object is created with a reference count of 1, so it is not deleted when a driver dereferences it. </p>

 <p>An object is temporary if it is not permanent. <b>ZwMakeTemporaryObject</b> turns the specified object into a temporary object.
 If the object is already temporary, this routine does nothing.</p>